 Each applicant is reviewed based on rigor of coursework, GPA, choice of major, two short answer responses, and high school transcript.
 The greater the number of college credits accumulated, the more weight the college transcript will carry during the application review process.
 Although it is optional, we do recommend that applicants include a resume and letters of recommendation.

 In light of the extraordinary circumstances precipitated by the COVID-19 pandemic and after a great deal of consideration, The College of New Jersey’s Office of Admissions will implement a test-optional policy for students applying to the College as transfer students beginning with the 2020-2021 admission cycle.
 While the COVID-19 pandemic’s impact on SAT and ACT testing opportunities contributed to the urgency of this policy, this decision has been one that The College has been considering for many years.
-This decision aligns with our ongoing efforts to promote maximum access to a TCNJ education to all students, and we are proud to offer test-optional application review for all academic programs.
+This decision aligns with our ongoing efforts to promote maximum access to a TCNJ education to all students, and we are proud to offer test-optional application reviews for all academic programs.

 Contemplating transferring into The College of New Jersey?
 Whether you are coming from a two-year or four-year institution, we invite you to sit in on a presentation by a Transfer Admissions Counselor and join a campus tour.
 TCNJ’s Transfer Information Sessions are designed to inform and assist transfers with the application process, outline application requirements, provide credit evaluation information, and answer any questions that you may have.
 Transfer sessions are offered during each of our Lion’s Day Open Houses and on select weekend tour dates.